 Janice Harvey

-Gemini Observatory
+Gemini Observatory/NSF's

-jharvey@gemini.edu
+OIR Lab

+iharvey@gemini.edu

 Janice Harvey is the Community Outreach and Education Programs Leader at Gemini Observatory and serves as the director of the nationally recognized Journey through the Universe Program on the Big Island.
 Janice is also the National Team Site Leader for the Family Astro/Project Astro program in Hawaii and serves as the StarLab Portable Planetarium instructor and trainer.
-2010 she was awarded the Outstanding Individual in Business award by the Rotary Club of Hilo.
+In 2010 she was awarded the Outstanding Individual in Business award by the Rotary Club of Hilo.
 She is a member of the Astronomical Society of the Pacific, the International Planetarium Society, and the National Science Teachers Association.
 Janice has a BS in mathematics and went back for her associate degree in astronomy in 2000 at UHH.
 She has lived on the Big Island for 46 years and has worked as the Mayor's Executive Assistant, owned and operated Sylvan Learning Centers and three travel agencies in Hawaii.

 Janice's passion is bringing science and astronomy into the local classrooms.

 Saeko Hayashi

-National Astronomical

-Observatory of Japan, Mitaka
+TMT Japan Project/Subaru

+Telescope

 saeko@naoj.org

 Saeko S. Hayashi grew up in Tohoku, a northeastern rural part of Japan, where she spent part of her childhood in Fukushima.
-After graduating from a local high school, she boldly went on to attend the University of Tokyo as one of the few women undergraduates in STEM majors; she continued there and became the first woman to pursue Ph.D. in astronomy.
-She conducted her graduate research at the 45-m radio telescope in Nobeyama, Japan.
-After receiving her doctorate, she worked at the 15-m James Clerk Maxwell Telescope in Hawai'i and then joined the 7.5-m Japan National Large Telescope (JNLT) project, which began at the National Astronomical Observatory of Japan in 1990, and later became known as the Subaru Telescope with 8.2-m diameter.
-She has performed a variety of roles at Subaru from taking care of telescope optics, managing day crews to currently managing the Public Information and Outreach Office.
-She hopes to participate in the publication of research that will lead to major discoveries of Earth-like exoplanets, possibly with water and vegetation.
-She says, "Subaru Telescope, where people from all over the world come together and work with each other [as ancient Japanese word "Subaru" stands for], is a great place to work.
-The technical and other challenges at work and the laid back life in this beautiful island is an ideal combination for me".
-After being in Hilo for almost two decades, Saeko moved temporarily to the headquarters of the NAOJ at Mitaka, Tokyo from where she helps by making a big mirror.
+After graduating from a local high school, she boldly went on to attend the University of Tokyo as one of the few women undergraduates in STEM majors.
+She obtained Ph.
+D. in astronomy by studying mm-wave emission lines from the star forming regions using the 45-m radio telescope in Nobeyama, Japan.
+After receiving her doctorate, she worked at the 15-m James Clerk Maxwell Telescope in Hawai'i and then joined the 8.3-m Subaru Telescope project.
+She moved back to Hawai'i to wait for the primary mirror's arrival, then ensured good coating of the telescope optics, started and managed the day crew group work and later the Public Information and Outreach Office.
+She hopes to take part in search of the Earth-like exoplanets that have ocean and vegetation.
+She says, "Subaru Telescope is blessed with the people from the local community as well as from all over the world working together [as ancient Japanese word "Subaru" stands for, that is "come together" or "gather"]."
+After being in Hilo for almost two decades, Saeko joined yet another telescope project and currently based in Pasadena, California.

 Stephanie W. Henry

-NASA Marshall Space Flight Center
+NASA Marshall Space Flight

+Center

 stephanie.w.henry@nasa.gov